 One of the most powerful features of HDF5 is its ability to compress data transparently.
 When you read a compressed dataset, the HDF5 library automatically decompresses it for you.
-This can lead to significant savings in storage space and faster I/O performance by reducing the amount of data that needs to be transferred from disk.
+This can lead to significant savings in storage space and faster I/O performance.

 hdf5lib provides built-in support for gzip